 These cards will not allow you to check their eligibility.
 We'll indicate any cards that we cannot provide results for.

-If your eligibility checker results show no results at all, you may need to check the details you've told us match those on your credit file.
+If your eligibility checker results show no results at all, you may need to check that the details you've given us match those on your credit file.

 Reasons for discrepancies on your credit file include:

-You've told us a different name, used a middle name, nickname or alternative spelling
+You've given us a different name, used a middle name, nickname or alternative spelling

 Your address does not match because you have recently moved or it's been formatted differently